gharamiananda/offer-letter-backend/README.md

-# TeamForge - Server
+# NextMart - Server

-TeamForge is a robust and scalable backend solution for an e-commerce platform.
+NextMart is a robust and scalable backend solution for an e-commerce platform.
 It handles user authentication, product management, order processing, payment integration, and more.
 Built with Node.js, Express.js, and MongoDB, this project is designed for high performance and flexibility.

 ---